-5.2 Furnace Efficiency Standards
+5.2.
+Furnace Efficiency Standards

 The energy efficiency of furnaces is expressed as a percentage of Annual Fuel Utilization Efficiency (AFUE).
 Equipment AFUE levels increase as energy efficiency increases.
-The federal minimum AFUE standard for furnaces is 78%.^{29,30} Units must have at least a 90% AFUE to qualify for the ENERGY STAR[®] label.
+The federal minimum AFUE standard for furnaces is 78%.
+Units must have at least a 90% AFUE to qualify for the ENERGY STAR® label.

-Currently, there are no anticipated changes to either the federal standard or the ENERGY STAR standard for gas furnaces.
+Currently, there are no anticipated changes to the federal standard.
+However, the ENERGY STAR program is evaluating their current standard for furnaces.
+Any developments with regard to a potential change to the ENERGY STAR specification will be reported in future versions of the HVAC RMST.
 Additionally, the California Energy Commission (Commission) decided not to increase the state standards for central gas furnaces.

-29 DOE.
+&lt;sup>29 DOE.
 Federal Register.
 Central Air Conditioners and Heat Pumps.
 Title 10, Chapter II, Subpart C, Part 430, Section 430.32.